YichaoOU/HemTools/docs/content/Bioinformatics_tools/to_ensembl_name.rst

-Extract Ensembl Gene Name given IDs or names from any databases
+Extract Ensembl Gene Name and IDs given IDs or names from any databases
 ===========================================================

 ::